 Back pain affects many adults at some point in their life.
-There are many causes, and an even larger amount of treatments, which can make treating it somewhat difficult for some.
+There are many causes, and an even more significant amount of treatments, which can make treating it somewhat difficult for some.

-The most important thing that adults can do is to evaluate their pain and lifestyle and make changes where they can so that they can start living their lives pain-free as quickly as possible.
+The most important thing that adults can do is to evaluate their pain and lifestyle and make changes where possible so that they can start living their lives pain-free sooner rather than later.